-The Fastest Way to Relieve Constipation, According to a Dietitian
+The Fastest Ways to Relieve Constipation, according to a Dietitian

 Get the Recipe: Berry Chia Pudding

 Being constipated can be stressful and super uncomfortable.
 Most of us have been there before and it's no fun feeling backed up.
 Constipation is technically defined as three days without a bowel movement for most people—but this varies widely from person to person.

 Some people have bowel movements several times a day, while others only have them a few times a week.
 Because of this, many health professionals prefer to define constipation as when one strays significantly from their normal bathroom pattern, or when bowel movements are hard and may require straining.
 Regardless of the specifics, it's uncomfortable and when it happens, you want relief as quickly as possible.

 The good news is, a few adjustments to your diet can help relieve symptoms and keep constipation at bay.
 Drinking plenty of water, getting in some movement and eating a high-fiber diet is the best way to relieve constipation, without relying on medication like laxatives or other stool softeners.
 While they may seem like a good idea when you're at your most uncomfortable, using these medications can catapult you into a tricky cycle where you flip-flop from one extreme to the other.

 Instead, try these few simple daily tweaks to help relieve constipation naturally.

 Increase Your Water Intake

 Dehydration is one of the most common reasons for constipation.
 When you are dehydrated, there's less water available to help soften your stool and as a result, it becomes hard and difficult to pass.
 On the other hand, when your body is properly hydrated, water will be absorbed into the colon, which keeps your stools soft and easy to pass.